oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/DenseLinearAlgebra/guided_simpleCudaGraphs_SYCLMigration/README.md

     ```
     cudaGraphInstantiate(&graphExec, graph, NULL, NULL, 0);
     ```
-    SYCL Task graph doesn’t need to be instantiated before executing but need to establish the task dependencies using precede and succeed.
+    SYCL Task graph doesn’t need to be instantiated before executing but needs to establish the task dependencies using precede and succeed.
     ```
     reduce_kernel.succeed(inputVec_h2d, outputVec_memset).precede(reduceFinal_kernel);
     reduceFinal_kernel.succeed(resultd_memset).precede(result_d2h);
     ```
-    The inputVec_h2d and outputVec_memset tasks run parallelly followed by reduce_kernel task.
+    The inputVec_h2d and outputVec_memset tasks run parallelly followed by the reduce_kernel task.

 8. DPCT1007: Migration of cudaGraphClone is not supported.
     ```
     cudaGraphClone(&clonedGraph, graph);
     ```
     In SYCL, there is no clone function available as Taskflow graph objects are move-only.
-To achieve functionality, we can use std::move() function as shown below.
+To achieve functionality, we can use the std::move() function as shown below.
     ```
     tf::Taskflow tflow_clone(std::move(tflow));
     ```